musselwhizzle/Focus-Points/docs/Troubleshooting_FAQ.md

 This message may be displayed for older camera models that do not use the same structures to store AF-related information as their successor models.
 It can also be displayed for newer models where the AF related information has not yet been decoded by ExifTool.

-Example for 'ancient' Olympus E-510:
+Example for the original Canon 1D from 2001:

 <img src="../screens/Troubleshooting 4.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>